 How much is homeowners insurance in Pennsylvania?

-The average homeowners insurance policy in Pennsylvania costs just $730 per year for $250,000 in dwelling coverage.
-This is significantly lower compared to the national average annual premium of $1,312 and the cost of coverage in neighboring states such as New York at $987 annually and Maryland at $1,124 annually.
-Low insurance premiums in the state are most likely caused partially by the low average home value.
+The average homeowners insurance policy in Pennsylvania costs $730 per year for $250,000 in dwelling coverage.
+This is significantly lower than the national average annual premium of $1,312.
+Pennsylvania homeowners also pay less than homeowners in neighboring states such as New York, where the average premium is $987 annually, and Maryland, where coverage costs $1,124 annually.
+Low insurance premiums in Pennsylvania could be partially the result of the state’s low average home value.

 Home insurance in Pennsylvania